celo-org/celo-monorepo/packages/docs/command-line-interface/identity.md

   $ celocli identity:test-attestation-service

 OPTIONS
-  --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Your validator's signer or account address
+  --azureVaultName=azureVaultName                    If --useAKV is set, this is used to connect to the Azure KeyVault --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Your validator's signer or account address

   --ledgerAddresses=ledgerAddresses                  [default: 1] If --useLedger is set, this will get the first N